 When it comes to planning to divorce in Illinois, many people ask what they should do to prepare for divorce, and those lists are a dime a dozen.
 In my experience as a Chicago divorce attorney, it is far more common for people to make mistakes and do things they should not have done, which can be very difficult to later rectify.

-Here are the Top 7 Things You Should NOT Do If You are Planning to Divorce in Illinois:
+Here are 7 Things You Should NOT Do If You are Planning to Divorce in Illinois:

 3. Do not stop paying the bills you are responsible for.